Data/Column Types in Zoho Analytics

 Zoho Analytics allows you to mark columns as Personally Identifiable Information (PII).
 This could be any information that could potentially identify an individual, for example.
 Name, Email, Job role and Company name etc. When a column is marked as PII, additional care will be taken in handling such data.
 The data will be encrypted and saved in our servers.
 The below-animated image shows how to mark a column as PII.

-Alternatively, you can also click the Edit Design button in the toolbar and change the value of the corresponding Column Name to 'Yes' under the PII column.
+Alternatively, you can also click the Edit Design button in the toolbar and change the value of the corresponding Column Name to 'Yes' under the Is Personal Data? column.